 Something for the Little Ones (and Big Ones)

 If there are going to be long periods of waiting – for example when the two of you go off for private photos – make sure your little guests have something to do.
 The big guests too, they might also get restless…

-You don’t want to strand them the bridal party at the venue so unless they are staying in your wedding venue’s accommodation, you’ll need organise them a way home if they came with you.
+You don’t want to strand the bridal party at the last minute wedding venue so unless they are staying in your venue’s accommodation, you’ll need to organise them a way home if they came with you.

 If you’ve had stationery made (or even if you’ve done it yourself) make sure that everyone’s names are spelt correctly and that all of the details are as you expected.
 Preferably before they are printed!

 If people are assigned to tables, give them a nudge in the right direction with a seating chart.
 It will stop people wandering around trying to work out where they are supposed to go (which could slow down getting to eat).

 An Order of Service is great for you, the last minute wedding venue and the vendors to work out the timings but it is also great for the guests, as they will know when they will be eating and how long the ceremony will be.